makeandbuild/vessl-webapp/README.md

 # Make and Build Vessl Web App

-Welcome to the Make & Build Sample webapp for the <a href="https://github.com/makeandbuild/vessl">Vessl</a> framework which
+Welcome to the Make & Build Sample webapp for the [vessl](https://github.com/makeandbuild/vessl) framework which
 * provides sample REST resources
 * demonstrates the build concepts needed to get up and running quickly
 * is gradle based for build mgmt